 Currently Not Collectible

-Taxpayers under serious financial stress quickly find out that the IRS can make that stress a whole lot worse.
-The IRS will continue enforcement actions until you take action.
-If you cannot make a payment towards your IRS tax debt due to your financial circumstances, then currently not collectible status may be an available option.
+Taxpayers under serious financial stress and behind on tax payments quickly find out that the IRS makes that stress a whole lot worse.
+The IRS will continue enforcement actions including sending notices and demand for payments until you take action.
+If you cannot make a payment towards your IRS tax debt because of economic hardship, then you should consider filing for IRS currently not collectible status.